ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 - CMake (cmake)
 - Subversion (subversion)
+- Boost (libboost-dev)
+- Boost Test Library (libboost-test-dev) // Unit tests only, optional
-- Qt4 development libraries (libqt4-dev)
+- Qt4 development libraries (libqt4-dev) // QtHardMon only
-- QWT development libraries (libqwt-dev)
+- QWT development libraries (libqwt-dev) // QtHardMon plotting only, optional
+- pugixml (dev-pugixml)(*) // MotorDriverCard only (**)

+(*) You need the dev-pugixml libraries with the DESY patch for reading hex values.
+For Ubuntu 10.4 and 12.4 this is available from the DESY debian package servers http://doocspkgs.desy.de/pub/doocs (DESY internal) and http://doocs.desy.de/pub/doocs (from outside of DESY).
+For all other cases it has to be installed from the source code, which can be found at http://www.desy.de/~killenb/pugixml-desy/.

+(**) The MtcaMapped device will also be changed to XML mapping files, so pugixml will become a general requirement soon.

 Download:
 You can download the source code of the mtca4u meta package directly from the source code repository: